-In order for a student to achieve at their highest potential it is imperative that they attend class regularly.
+In order for a student to achieve at their highest potential, it is imperative that they attend class regularly.
 Therefore, choosing not to attend class is irresponsible behavior.
 Students will not have the opportunity to complete any missed assignments during the period they did not attend.

-- 1st offense: Students will have a conference with the teacher - 2nd offense: Students will receive a lunch/choice detention - 3rd offense: Students will receive after school detention - Students that do not show up for after school detention will receive ASA - 4th offense and greater: Students will receive an ASA which will require them to stay for three hours to make up for the time they have missed in class.
+- 1st offense: Students will have a conference with the teacher - 2nd offense: Students will receive a lunch/choice detention - 3rd offense: Students will receive after school detention - Students that do not show up for after school detention will receive ASA - 4th offense and greater: Students will receive an ASA, which will require them to stay for three hours after school to make up for the time they have missed in class.
+A parent meeting may be requested to discuss the behavior and an educational plan for future success.

-If a student fails to attend ASA within a given time period they may be subject to RRR or out of school suspension.
+If a student fails to attend ASA within a given time period, they may be subject to RRR or out of school suspension.